rm511130/Physna_Training/README.md

 <kbd>![Tab1Tab2Tab3](./images/Tab1Tab2Tab3.gif)</kbd>

-2. Please look for box #1 (the search bar) on Tab 2 (the annotated diagram), now look for box #1 on Tab 3 (the Physna UI query page) and type _**xx**_ in the search bar.
+2. Please look for box #1 (the search bar) on Tab 3 (the Physna UI query page) and type _**xx**_ in the search bar.
 Press the "return/enter" key to initiate a search.
 Any models with names that contain "xx" and any models with metadata that contains "xx" will be listed for you.
 Note that the query results are limited to the contents of the [Turbo Folder](https://delta.physna.com/app/search?folders=38) per the example shown below:

 <kbd>![xx_query](./images/xx_query.gif)</kbd>

 3. On Tab3 (the Physna UI query page) look for the thumbnail of model **_xx58949_** and click on it to see the model viewer page of this specific model, as shown in the animation below.
-The animation shows additional features of the model viewer page such as metadata, different visualization modes, simple commands for moving the model in all directions and for taking measurements or obtaining sectioned views of a model.
+The animation shows additional features of the model viewer page such as metadata, different visualization modes, simple commands for moving the model in all directions and for taking measurements or obtaining sectioned views.

 <kbd>![xx58949_viewer_page](./images/xx58949_viewer_page.gif)</kbd>